sriyogesh94/dcos-docs/1.10/deploying-services/containerizers/ucr.md

 # Provision Containers with the Universal Container Runtime from the DC/OS Web Interface

+## Prerequisite
+If your service [pulls Docker images from a private registry](/docs/1.10/deploying-services/private-docker-registry/), you must specify the [`cluster_docker_credentials_path` in your `config.yaml`](/docs/1.10/installing/custom/configuration-parameters/#cluster_docker_credentials) file before installing DC/OS.

 1. Specify the UCR from the web interface.
 Go to **Services**  > **Run a Service** > **Single Container** > **More Settings**.
 In the **Container Runtime** section, choose the **Universal Container Runtime** radio button.

 1. In the **Container Image** field, enter your container image.

 # Provision Containers with the Universal Container Runtime from the DC/OS CLI

+## Prerequisite
+If your service [pulls Docker images from a private registry](/docs/1.10/deploying-services/private-docker-registry/), you must specify the [`cluster_docker_credentials_path` in your `config.yaml`](/docs/1.10/installing/custom/configuration-parameters/#cluster_docker_credentials) file before installing DC/OS.

-To provision containers with the UCR from the DC/OS CLI, specify the container type `MESOS` and a the appropriate object in your [Marathon application definition](/docs/1.10/deploying-services/creating-services/).
+1. Specify the container type `MESOS` and a the appropriate object in your [Marathon application definition](/docs/1.10/deploying-services/creating-services/).
 Here, we specify a Docker container with the `docker` object.

-The Mesos containerizer provides a `credential`, with a `principal` and an optional `secret` field to authenticate when downloading the Docker image.
+The Mesos containerizer provides a `credential` with a `principal` and an optional `secret` field to authenticate when downloading the Docker image.

 ```json
 {